gerson93/CovidChileArimaModel/README.md

 ![fig 1](https://github.com/gerson93/CovidChileArimaModel/blob/master/imagenes/Graf%202.png)
 ![fig 2](https://github.com/gerson93/CovidChileArimaModel/blob/master/imagenes/Graf%203.png)

 The chosen parameters was p = 1, q = 1 and d = 2.
-With this values, the forescasfting for the next 7 days is show in the fig 3
+With this values, the forescast for the next 7 days is show in the fig 3
 ![fig 3](https://github.com/gerson93/CovidChileArimaModel/blob/master/imagenes/Graf%201.png)